LaunchCodeEducation/web-fundamentals/assignments/blogz/README.md

 Then you'll have to amend the `/blog` route handler to render the correct template (either the one for the individual blog user page, or the one for the individual blog entry page) based on the arguments in the request (i.e., which name the query parameter has).
 If the query param is `user`, then you need to use the template for the individual user page and pass it a list of all the blogs associated with that user.

-We also need to change our `index.html` to make the list items of authors into anchor tags that will link to the individual blog user page.
+We also need to modify our `index.html`.
+For each author name listed, add a link to the author's individual blog user page.

 Here are the relevant use cases: